mixpanel/mixpanel-iphone/README.md

 ### General Notes

-- AloomaIos adds additional properties to each event:
+- Alooma-iOS adds additional properties to each event:
   - time - the epoch time (seconds) when the event was tracked
   - sending_time - the epoch time (seconds) when the event was actually sent (in case the device was offline)
   - distinct_id - a unique identifier, identifying the device
-  - additional fields and their values can be seen in the function [collectAutomaticProperties](https://github.com/Aloomaio/iossdk/blob/master/AloomaIos/Alooma.m#L781)
+  - additional fields and their values can be seen in the function [collectAutomaticProperties](https://github.com/Aloomaio/iossdk/blob/master/Alooma-iOS/Alooma.m#L781)

-- The AloomaIos stores in internal queue of events, to be sent when the device is online.
+- The Alooma-iOS stores events in an internal queue of events, to be sent when the device is online.
 The queue has a fixed size of 500 events.
 If the device is offline and the queue fills up, the 501th event will cause the 1st (oldest) event to be popped from the queue and discarded.

 ## Testing with our SampleApp